South Carolina Penitentiary: History

 In 1866, Construction of the penitentiary was approved by the South Carolina General Assembly.
 It was the first state penitentiary in South Carolina and essentially the start of the state's penal system.
 Previously, all jailing had been handled by counties, which were financially ill-equipped after the Civil War.
 The Penitentiary accepted its first convict in 1867.
-The majority of prisoners were African American and by 1916 about half of the prisoners were under the age of 12.
+The majority of prisoners were African American.
 Until 1937, women were also housed at the penitentiary in separate housing from the men.

 The penitentiary was also created partly in response to the freeing of slaves who had previously been disciplined by slave holders rather than by a criminal-justice system, making for a greater strain on the counties.
 In the 1870s, after Wade Hampton III was elected Governor of South Carolina, the board members and superintendents made the penitentiary largely self-sufficient by leasing convict labor.
 Life for leased convicts could be hard.
 Prisoners mined phosphate in the lowcountry during the 1860s and 1870s.
 Additionally, between September 1877 and April 1879, the Greenwood and Augusta Railroad leased 285 prisoners and 128 of them perished under the railroad's control.

+Because of negative press coverage of the deaths of prisoners leased to external companies, South Carolina began using convict labor within the confines of the penitentiary.
+In 1883, the Columbia Hosiery company established a hosiery mill on the prison’s premises, with convicts producing stockings and other knitted goods.
+In 1917, the hosiery mill was converted to a furniture factory operated by the Fiber Craft Chair Company.
+In May 1922, anger at harsh living conditions in the penitentiary sparked a riot by convicts working in the furniture factory.
+Reinforced by local police, prison guards suppressed the riot with gunfire, killing at least one prisoner and wounding many others.

 In 1965, the Penitentiary was renamed the Central Correctional Institution.
 The penitentiary remained the only maximum-security prison in South Carolina until 1975 and the primary prison in the state until its demolition in 1999.
 Due to extreme over crowding at the time, 100 temporary cells were placed on the floor of the main cell block.
 The state was ordered in 1990 by a federal judge to create a prisoner-reduction plan to remedy the problem.
 The Corrections Department spent $202 million and built seven new prisons to fulfill the plan's requirements.
 Before the prison was decommissioned, it was the oldest prison in the United States still in use.
 The Department of Corrections temporarily gave tours of the old facility before its demolition.
 It was removed from the Register on December 8, 2005.